An exposition on finite dimensionality of Chow groups: Finite dimensionality of the Chow groups

 is surjective.
 Now by Theorem \ref{theorem1}, $R$ is a countable union of Zariski closed subsets in the ambient variety $C^p_n(X)\times C^p_n(X)\times C^p_d(X)\times C^p_d(X)$.
 We prove it as a separate lemma:

 \begin{lemma} The set $R$ is a countable union of Zariski closed subsets in $C^p_n(X)\times C^p_n(X)\times C^p_d(X)\times C^p_d(X)$. \end{lemma}

-\begin{proof} To prove this we consider the following reformulation of the definition of rational equivalence.
-Let $Z_1,Z_2$ be two codimension $p$-cycles.
+\begin{proof} This follows from the above Theorem \ref{theorem1}, but we present a proof for the convenience of the reader.
+Let $Z_1,Z_2$ be two codimension $p$ cycles.
 They are rationally equivalent if there exists a positive cycle $Z'$, such that $Z_1+Z',Z_2+Z'$ belong to $C^p_d(X)$ for some fixed $d$, and there exists a regular morphism $f$ from $\PR^1$ to $C^p_d(X)$, such that

 Let us consider two cycles $(Z_1,Z_2,Z_1',Z_2')$ belonging to $R$.
 That would mean that the cycle class of $Z_1-Z_2$ is rationally equivalent to that of $Z_1'-Z_2'$..
 So there exists a positive cycle $Z$ and a regular map $f$ from $\PR^1$ to $C^p_{d+n+u}(X)$ such that